Jagrit29/lowlevel/extra/Notes/Formatted/MultiThreading2.md

 - **Optimization Insights**:
     - Using a ThreadPool and handling requests concurrently improves performance.
     - Beyond the number of virtual cores, additional threads do not further improve throughput.

-### **Conclusion**

-By implementing and testing this HTTP server, you learned how to handle HTTP requests, search text, and optimize server performance using threading and performance testing tools like Apache JMeter.

----

-Feel free to reach out if you have more questions or need further assistance!